Sheepflock 'de Westkust'

 Interested?

 At Stal de Westkust, Herdwicks are bred with a focus on the health and well-being of the animals.
-Breeding involves various English bloodlines, and all animals are registered in the studbook of the VSS (Association of Special Sheep Breeds) and meet the breed standard.
+Breeding involves various English bloodlines, and all animals are registered in the flockbook of the VSS (Association of Special Sheep Breeds) and meet the breed standard.
+Additionally, we are members of the Herdwick Sheep Breeders' Association (HSBA), and our rams are registered in the HSBA flockbook.

 If you have any questions or are interested in Herdwick sheep, please feel free to contact us for more information.
 For sales, we work with a waiting list, which you can join by emailing: info@herdwickschapen.nl